 Shared value creation

-To achieve such integration, projects will share space with activities in the primary and tertiary sectors.
-Training courses will also be organised to improve the employability of the local population, procurement and acquisition of goods and services in the local area will be encouraged, and public and private initiatives focused on the energy transition, such as those related to self-consumption, energy efficiency and electric mobility, will be supported.
+To achieve such integration, the projects will share space with activities in the primary and tertiary sectors.
+Training courses will also be organised to improve the employability of the local population, the procurement and acquisition of goods and services in the local area will be encouraged, and public and private initiatives focused on the energy transition, such as those related to self-consumption, energy efficiency and electric mobility, will also be supported.

 Training and employability

 Among Endesa's latest projects is the Tico Wind wind farm in Aragon, with 180 megawatts of capacity.
 It is the largest in Spain, and is now being complemented by the construction of two solar plants nearby, adding a further 77 megawatts and bringing the two technologies together.
-In the same region, in the town of Andorra in the province of Teruel, the electricity company has begun construction of a solar plant that will replace the old thermal power plant and will have an installed capacity of 49.71 megawatts.
+In the same region, in the town of Andorra in the province of Teruel, the electricity company has also begun construction of a solar plant that will replace the old thermal power station and which will have an installed capacity of 49.71 megawatts.

 Pastures, crops and pest control

 Five of Endesa's new projects are in Extremadura, each one aimed at generating around 49.5 megawatts.
 All in all around 800 people will be employed in their construction, and they will join the eight solar farms that were opened last year.
 As an example of compatibility with other activities, sheep already graze among the solar panels in some of them, whilst there are crops in others where the impact of the shade provided by the panels is being studied, and bird nests are also being used for organic pest control.